 In this tutorial, you learned how to:

-Remember to visit our other Flex Gateway tutorials to learn how to install it in different deployment options: in local mode, as a Linux service, or as a Kubernetes ingress controller.
+Remember to visit our other Flex Gateway tutorials to learn how to install it in different deployment options: in local mode, as a Linux service, as a Docker container, or as a Kubernetes ingress controller.
 You can find the list of other Flex Gateway tutorials here.